voclaudia94/translatetool/README.md

 #### Instructions

 Translation_tool only requires the DNA strand as the input.
 Users can input the sequence in uppercase or lowercase format.
+On command line, first indicate python and the path to the translation_tool.py.
-To indicate the sequence on command line, use the argument, -i ,followed by the sequence.
+The argument, -i , is required followed by the sequence.

 Example on input on command line: